hackersanddesigners/octomode/README.md

 *work-in-process*

-Octomode is a collective editing space for PDF making, using Etherpad, Etherdump, Paged.js and Flask.
+Octomode is a collective editing space for PDF making, using Etherpad, Paged.js and Flask.

 ## Install octomode